 High blood glucose is known to cause adverse outcomes in pregnancy.
 In the first trimester, high blood glucose can cause pregnancy loss or malformations in the baby.
 Later in pregnancy, as a mother’s elevated blood glucose crosses the placenta, it will cause the baby to produce insulin in response.
 Excessive insulin leads to excessive growth of the baby.
-This can cause issues during labour and delivery, increasing cesarean section rate as well as neonatal hypoglycemia (baby’s low blood glucose at birth).
-In addition, babies who have grown excessively are at risk for childhood obesity and Type 2 diabetes.
+This can cause issues during labor and delivery, increasing cesarean section rate as well as neonatal hypoglycemia (baby’s low blood glucose at birth).
+In addition, babies who have grown excessively are at risk for childhood obesity and type 2 diabetes.

 What are the signs of GDM?

 Some women may experience thirst, frequent urination or exhaustion when they have high blood glucose levels.
 However, all of these symptoms are common in pregnancy.
 Therefore symptoms are not used to diagnose or determine testing for GDM.

 Gestational diabetes is diagnosed through either the “Glucose Challenge Test” or one of two “Glucose Tolerance Tests.”
 Different healthcare providers use different tests depending on their practice and the results of each test.
 In addition, many also order an A1c test to determine how high blood glucose levels have been over the previous three months.